There's a new kind of Coke on shelves. You'll be forgiven if you missed it - KTVZ

 Americans will get a slightly different version of the drink than people in other places around the world, Quincey said, describing it as a “version 2.0.”
 The US version will taste more like classic Coca-Cola, while the international version is more citrusy, he said.

-People are increasingly seeking functional beverages, which offer an added nutritional of practical benefit, look a boost of energy.
+People are increasingly seeking functional beverages, which offer an added nutritional or practical benefit, like a boost of energy.

 Coke Energy and Coke Plus Coffee, which is made with real coffee and is more caffeinated than regular Coke, could help those consumers from losing interest in cola, Coca-Cola’s most important product.
 Expanding the Coke portfolio is also a way to give diehard Coke fans more options.